 Suggested castle itinerary:

-(The remainder of this entry can be found in Harriman’s soon-to-be-released Munich & best of Bavaria guidebook out this spring and sold here via Amazon.)
+(The remainder of this entry can be found in Brett’s Munich & best of Bavaria guidebook that is in the works.)

 The following three passes are offered by the Bavarian Palace Department, the largest civic authority responsible for federally protected museum properties in Germany.